djogopatrao/tnm_ontology/README.md

-# Run this command in the same folder of this python script.
+# Run this command in order to create the aximos.
-./scriptAxioms.py > axiomas/totalAxiomas.ax
+./create_rdf_axioms.py > axiomas/totalAxiomas.rdf